Tortricinae

 (NCBI-index: 1.594220)

 The Yarrow Conch (Aethes smeathmanniana) has a pale yellow forewing with some yellow-brown spots.
-Furthermore, two orange-brown or red-brown transverse bands can be seen running from the dorsum to the center.
-The cross band on 1/3 continues to the center, and the cross band on 2/3 is quite short.
-The flying period in one generation is from the beginning of May to the middle of June and the wingspan is 12-19mm.
-The larvae feed on the seeds from the yarrow that I have as a host plant in my garden.
-Host plant: Yarrow, Common Knapweed, and Corn Chamomile.
+Furthermore, two orange-brown or red-brown transverse bands run from the dorsum to the centre.
+The cross band on 1/3 continues to the centre, and the cross band on 2/3 is relatively short.
+The flying period in one generation is from the beginning of May to the middle of June, and the wingspan is 12-19 mm.
+The larvae feed on the seeds from the yarrow I have as a host plant in my garden.
+Host plant: Yarrow, Common Knapweed, Corn Chamomile.
 Dutch name: Kommabladroller.
 Frisian name:

 Flying period: